lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 | Kathleen   | Roush     |  38500 |

 #### LIKE (SQL) and ILIKE (PostgreSQL) with WHERE
-Operadores de comparação (>, <, != ...) são bastante diretos mas LIKE e ILIKE nos permitem achar padrões em strings ao usar caracteres especiais.
+Comparison operators (>, <, != ...) are very straightforward, but LIKE and ILIKE allows us to find patterns in strings.
+We use special characters (% and _)
-A diferença entre eles é que LIKE é case sensitive; enquanto ILIKE é case insensitive.
+The main difference between them is that LIKE is case sensitive, while ILIKE is case insensitive and PostgreSQL only.

 ##### % (sinal de percentual)
-Permite que achemos um ou mais caracteres
+Allows us to find one or more characters in a string

 ##### _ (underscore)
-Permite que achemos um caractere
+Allows us to find one single character in a string

-- LIKE 'b%' retornaria qualquer string iniciada com b minúsculo
+- LIKE 'b%' returns any string starting with b;
-- LIKE '%ak%' retornaria qualquer string com 'ak' no meio
+- LIKE '%ak%' returns any string with 'ak' in the middle:
-- LIKE '_aker' retornaria uma string de lenght 5 terminada em 'aker'
+- LIKE '_aker' returns a string of lenght 5, ending with 'aker';

 - SELECT first_name FROM teachers WHERE first_name LIKE 'sam%';